-The one-day pass allows unlimited rides on the same day of purchase for all subway lines except the Busan-Gimhae LRT.
+The one-day pass allows unlimited rides on the same day of purchase for all subway lines except the Busan-Gimhae LRT and Donghae Line.
 Tickets cost 5,000 won each, and are available at all ticket vending machines located inside of the city's subway stations.
 The ticket machines offer assistance in Korean, English, Japanese, and Chinese for the convenience of international travelers.
 To purchase a one-day pass, simply select the designated button at the bottom right-hand side of the machine.
 However, keep in mind that these machines only accept payment by cash in the form of 1,000 won bills and 500 won and 100 won denomination coins.
 If you happen to run out of smaller bills, simply ask for an exchange at the station office or use a money exchange machine to break down larger bills.

 The view of Busan’s landmark Gwangandaegyo Bridge at night cannot be missed.
 The bridge, Gwangalli Beach, and Haeundae’s Marine City line up to create one fantastic landscape.
 Gwangandaegyo Bridge is also the venue for the popular Busan Fireworks Festival that takes place each fall.
-Take in the panorama from one of the many waterfront cafés that line Gwangalli Beach.

-* This column was last updated in November 2017, and therefore information may differ from what is presented here.
+* This column was last updated in September 2018, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.